LucunJi/ExtraPlayerRenderer/README.md

 ## Fully Configurable

-By pressing F8 in game (by default, still configurable), the configuration screen will pop up.
+By pressing F8 in game (by default, configurable as well), the configuration screen will pop up.

 Explore the tabs and buttons, there are a lot for you to config: the scale, position and rotation of the figure, the head & body rotations, how to offset(transit) between postures and angle of light on the figure...